 It is possible that the main title of the report Pompe Disease is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

-Pompe disease is a glycogen storage disease.
-This rare inherited metabolic disorder is caused by an inborn lack of the enzyme alpha-1,4 glucosidase (lysosomal glucosidase; acid maltase), which is necessary to break down glycogen, a substance that is a source of energy for the body.
-This enzyme deficiency causes excess amounts of glycogen to accumulate in the lysosomes, which are structures within cells that break down waste products within the cell.
-The symptoms and physical findings of Pompe disease result from the abnormal accumulation of glycogen in the cells.
-Pompe disease is a single disease continuum with variable rates of disease progression.
+Pompe disease is a rare multisystem genetic disorder that is characterized by absence or deficiency of the lysosomal enzyme alpha-glucosidase (GAA).
+This enzyme is required to breakdown (metabolize) the complex carbohydrate glycogen and convert it into the simple sugar glucose.
+Glycogen is a thick, sticky substance and failure to properly break it down results in massive accumulation of lysosomal glycogen in cells, particularly in cardiac, smooth, and skeletal muscle cells.
+Pompe disease is a single disease continuum with variable rates of disease progression and different ages of onset.
 The infantile form is characterized by severe muscle weakness and abnormally diminished muscle tone (hypotonia) without muscle wasting, and usually manifests within the first few months of life.
 Additional abnormalities may include enlargement of the heart (cardiomegaly), the liver (hepatomegaly), and/or the tongue (macroglossia).
-Progressive cardiac failure usually causes life-threatening complications by the age of 12 to 18 months.
-The childhood form usually begins during late infancy or early childhood.
+Without treatment, progressive cardiac failure usually causes life-threatening complications by the age of 12 to 18 months.
+Pompe disease can also present in childhood, adolescence or adulthood, collectively known as late-onset Pompe disease.
 The extent of organ involvement may vary among affected individuals; however, skeletal muscle weakness is usually present with minimal cardiac involvement.
-In the adult form of Pompe disease, symptoms include muscle weakness such as that found in other chronic muscle disorders.
-Onset of symptoms usually occurs in the second to fourth decade.
-This form of the disorder is slowly progressive without cardiac involvement.
-The U.S. Food and Drug Administration (FDA) has approved the enzyme replacement therapy Myozyme as a treatment for all patients with Pompe disease (April 2006).
+Initial symptoms of late-onset Pompe disease may be subtle and may go unrecognized for years.
+Pompe disease is caused by mutations of the GAA gene and is inherited as an autosomal recessive trait.

 176 Nantwich Road